 4. Keep appliances away from thermostats.
 Thermostats contain temperature sensors which communicate with your heating and air conditioning units.
 Appliances like TVs and lamps give off heat; if one is located too close to a thermostat, it will pick up on the heat being produced from the appliance, and send a message to the A/C unit to keep generating cooler air until the temperature it’s sensing reaches the one you have it set to.

 5. Make use of programmable thermostats.
 If you have one, use it.
-Raise the whole-home temperature while you’re away so the unit isn’t consistently performing – there’s no reason to cool an area for hours on end if you’re not there to feel it.
+Raise the whole-home temperature while you’re away so the unit isn’t consistently performing.
+There’s no reason to cool an area for hours on end if you’re not there to feel it, and it will keep conditioner costs low.

 If you notice that your unit isn’t running at peak performance or if your energy usage is still higher than normal, let us know, and one of our trained technicians will be happy to help.